mattiasherrfurth/sql/README.md

 # sql
-a collection of queries i have written in various professional and educational projects, where proprietary info has been scrubbed from the files.
+A collection of queries I have written in various professional and educational projects, where proprietary info has been scrubbed from the files.

-this code is collected from the period of 2018-now
+This code is collected from the period of 2018-now

-the purpose of this repository is to be a porfolio of my work, where this satisfies many objectives:
+**Purpose**: this repository is a porfolio of my work, satisfying the following objectives:

-  a way to collect my queries for reuse in future projects an open source of queries for others to use as needed proven expertise of query development for future employment and teaching purposes
+- A method to collect my queries for reuse in future projects
+- An open source of queries for others to use as needed, per GNU GPL
+- Proven expertise of query development for future employment and teaching purposes